-- Abilify is a drug that effects central nervous system, and drugs like this are known to occasionally cause weight gain.
+- Abilify is a drug that affects the central nervous system, and drugs like this are known to occasionally cause weight gain.
 When this side effect occurs, the weight gain is not caused by diet as much as it is to do with how the drug works.
 (Abilify is known to cause insulin resistance, which can then lead to metabolic syndrome).
-Note, this doesn’t happen to everyone and is dose dependent.
+Note, this doesn’t happen to everyone and is dose-dependent.

 - When compared to other drugs in the same class, Abilify is less likely to make people gain weight like other AP’s and AAP’s.

 - Effects of weight gain can be enhanced when adding additional drugs to your regimen.
 Drugs like Luvox (for treating OCD) have been known to enhance the hormonal disrupting signaling of aripiprazole drugs.

 - Some people are more susceptible to sugar carb cravings than others.
 For these people, their cravings might become far more pronounced while on Abilify.
 This is likely to lead to weight gain.